iRahulPandey/mlflowMCPServer/README.md

-# MLflow MCP Agent: Natural Language Interface for MLflow
+# MLflow MCP Server: Natural Language Interface for MLflow

 This project provides a natural language interface to MLflow via the Model Context Protocol (MCP).
 It allows you to query your MLflow tracking server using plain English, making it easier to manage and explore your machine learning experiments and models.